MikeKovarik/exifr/README.md

 <br>
 Default: `true`

-Error messages are stored at `output.errors` instead of thrown as `Error` instances and causing promise rejection.
+Suppresses errors that occur during parsing.
+Messages are stored at `output.errors` instead of throwing and causing promise rejection.

+NOTE: Some fundamental error's can still be thrown.
+Such as wrong arguments or `Unknown file format`.

 Failing silently enables reading broken files.
 But only file-structure related errors are caught.